-PSAAP: Material point methods¶
+PSAAP: Material point methods for crystal plasticity#

-CU Boulder’s PSAAP Multidisciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows has an opening for a Research Software Engineer to co-lead development of robust, extensible open source software for extreme-scale simulation of large-deformation composite poro-elasto-visco-plastic media across a broad range of regimes with experimental validation and coordination with micromorphic multiscale models.
+CU Boulder’s PSAAP Multidisciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows has an opening for a Research Associate to co-lead development of robust, extensible open source software for extreme-scale simulation of large-deformation composite poro-elasto-visco-plastic media across a broad range of regimes with experimental validation and coordination with micromorphic multiscale models.

 finite element and material-point discretizations;

-This position can start immediately and is remote-friendly, especially during the pandemic.
+Salary: $90k to $105k/year depending on experience, plus a comprehensive benefits package.
+This position can start immediately and is remote-friendly.
 US citizenship or permanent residency is preferred.
 Since this project is funded by DOE NNSA, we cannot consider sensitive country foreign nationals.

 The University of Colorado Boulder is committed to building a culturally diverse community of faculty, staff, and students dedicated to contributing to an inclusive campus environment.
 We are an Equal Opportunity employer, including veterans and individuals with disabilities.
-We offer a competitive salary and a comprehensive benefits package.

 CEED: Dashboard for performance intercomparison#

 The Center for Efficient Exascale Discretization (CEED) seeks a research assistant to collaborate in development of a dashboard for comparing performance and accuracy of different software implementations and compute architectures on benchmark problems.
 Our current prototype uses Altair and Vega-Lite, which we would like to extend for interactive use and ease of data submission.